h4ckdeeznuts/Miscellaneous-Scripts/README.md

 	BinHexOct__To__ASCII - To convert Binary, Hexadeximal or Octal numbers to its corresponding ASCII form. eg -> Hexadecimal 0x65 converts to ASCII "a"

+	bluetoothConnect - For running -- " bash bluetoothConnect.sh -c "To connect to bluetooth device from your Linux device.
+Requires bluez-utils package 				installed to enable bluetoothctl functionality.

 	BrightnessAdjust - To vary the Screen Brightness on Intel based systems with internal Graphics. (eg. Intel HD) (This additional feature requires "redshift" installed) Also as a bonus I've included a night light enabling functionality.